irfantoor/filesystem/README.md

 ## About

 **Requirements**
-Irfan's Filesystem works with PHP 7.1 or above.
+Irfan's Filesystem works with PHP 7.3 or above.

 **License**

-Irfan's Filesystem is licensed under the MIT License - see the `LICENSE` file for details
+Irfan's Filesystem is licensed under the GPL v3.0 License - see the `LICENSE` file for details